 Treatments performed by leading dermatologist

-Learn more about treatments with the Pulsed Dye Laser >>
+Learn more about treatments with the Pulsed Dye Laser and KTP laser>>

 Before and After Rosacea Treatment*

 These before and after images are actual patients of the Connecticut Skin Institute.
 Their stellar outcomes demonstrate how effectively laser treatments clear up the symptoms of rosacea to leave the skin looking clear, smooth, and healthy.
 As with any cosmetic treatment, results may vary.*